To help our community recover from Hurricanes Helene and Milton through Season of Sharing and the Suncoast Disaster Recovery Fund, click here

 By the Decades

 Philanthropic work allows us to shape our own society by giving to the common good.
 The 1970s was a decade of “pivotal change” and members of Sarasota County sought to better their community.
 Before there was a community foundation in Sarasota, philanthropists struggled to connect to nonprofits without an entity that could bring them together.
 The Southwest Florida Estate Planning Council recognized this need and established the Community Foundation of Sarasota County in 1979.
-For the past 40 years, the Foundation has produced an environment where people can make charitable donations, knowing their gift will be handled with care, going to the place they desire to help.
+Ever since then, the Foundation has produced an environment where people can make charitable donations, knowing their gift will be handled with care, going to the place they desire to help.

 The 1980s: Establishing Connection and Priorities